o6opoTEHb13/Ten-android/USER_MANUAL.md

 ## 1. Overview

-Zemzeme is a decentralized, privacy-focused peer-to-peer messaging application.
+ is a decentralized, privacy-focused peer-to-peer messaging application.
 It works without relying on any central server and supports three distinct communication modes:

 - **Offline Bluetooth Mesh** — Talk to nearby people with no internet at all.
 - **Location Channels** — Connect with people in your geographic area over the internet.